jahmanitheone/javascript_includefile/Readme.md

+# Prototyping Web Pages Quiklty With Javascript Includes

-# Include HTML Using Javascript
+## Include HTML Files Using Javascript

-## Prototyping Web Pages Quickly By Components
-I found a new way to quickly prototype my web pages and creating the site viusal components.
+I found a new way to quickly prototype my web pages and creating the __site viusal components__.
-That is create different section as different files: header.html, footer.html, body.html and etc.<p/>
+That is create different section of the web page using different files.
+Example: header.html, footer.html, body.html and etc.<p/>

-All this without a web server using something like server side includes of:<br/>
+All this without a web server, server side includes like that of:<br/>
 PHP: include 'filename';<br/>
 Apache: <!--#include virtual="/cgi-bin/counter.pl" --> </p>

+Use something like this:
+<div w3-include-html="inc_header.html"></div><br/>
+<div w3-include-html="inc_body_index.html"></div><br/>

 ## www.w3schools.com "How to Include HTML" javascript
 The includes are created using www.w3schools.com includeHTML.js.
 You can download it from: https://www.w3schools.com/howto/howto_html_include.asp.